instantiator/blog-source/blog-site/content/post/playing-with-oauth.md

 It's not immediately obvious how to work with OAuth.

-To test an implementation, you'll need to
+To test an implementation, you'll need to...

 * Register an application with an OAuth provider (LinkedIn, Facebook, Google, etc.)
 * Create and host an application